mr-doc/mr-doc/README.md

 The concept of `@` remains but the syntax will be a little different.

 I've seen some pretty confusing (in my opinion) syntax such as `@type {Array.<MyClass>}`  or `@param {*} somebody` and thought that there should be a natural way to express a type of array containing the instances of `MyClass` or a parameter named `somebody` that is a type of "whatever", respectively.
 So, I eventually came up with a syntax inspired by TypeScript and Swift, which is to define a type after a colon.
 Basically, adding the notion of a type-denoter to JSDoc/JavaDoc.
-Thus, convert our jsdoc comment docs to the following format:
+Thus, we can convert our JSDoc comments to the following format:

 ```
 /*